Fiduciary Services FAQ

 How does Bogutz & Gordon serve as a fiduciary?

 Allan Bogutz served as the Public Fiduciary for Pima County before founding Bogutz & Gordon, and from the beginning, the ability to effectively provide premium fiduciary services for clients was a foundation of the firm.
 The firm has actively served as Trustee, Conservator, and other fiduciary rules for well over 20 years, and because of that experience has the staff and training necessary to fulfill all of the duties that a fiduciary has.

 In addition to attorneys, paralegals, and support staff, Bogutz & Gordon has two full-time care managers who are available to assist clients or beneficiaries with more than just financial issues.
 The care managers consult not only with their clients, but with doctors, care facilities, and family members, to ensure the best care possible for a beneficiary or client’s situation.
-Their duties and abilities include (1) Advocating for clients with physicians and other health care providers; (2) Serving as an emergency local contact with 24 hour on-call availability; (3) Providing a safety net of care for clients with no immediate family or friends to serve in this capacity; (4) Assisting with crisis management until responsible family members can be notified or arrive from out of town, as well as serving as their “eyes and ears” during more normal periods.
+Their duties and abilities include (1) Advocating for clients with physicians and other health care providers; (2) Serving as an emergency local contact with after-hour phone contact, 7 days a week; (3) Providing a safety net of care for clients with no immediate family or friends to serve in this capacity; (4) Assisting with crisis management until responsible family members can be notified or arrive from out of town, as well as serving as their “eyes and ears” during more normal periods.